ibm-cloud-docs/cloud-activity-tracker/reference/at_cli_cloud.md

 {: screen}

-## bx cf at session list
+## bx at session list
 {: #session_list}

 Lists the active sessions and their IDs.

 ```
-bx cf at session list
+bx at session list
 ```
 {: codeblock}